 CWAPC Coordinator, Amber Barnes

 Amber Barnes has worked in the animal welfare field for over 8 years, focusing on captive wild animal welfare issues, as well as, companion, equine and farm animal welfare.
-Amber has designed enrichment programs for captive rhinos and tapirs and assisted in species appropriate habitat design for a variety of captive exotic animals.
-She consults for an investigative animal welfare organization addressing zoo animal complaints and is on the Kansas Animal Council for the Humane Society of the United States.
+She has a background in rescue work and enrichment and habitat design for captive wild species, working in veterinary medicine and animal husbandry and conducting welfare research and assessments.
+She is a consultant for the Global Federation of Animal Sanctuaries, assisting with sanctuary accreditations and also consults for an investigative animal welfare organization addressing zoo animal complaints and is on the Kansas Animal Council for the Humane Society of the United States.

-Amber holds her undergraduate degree in Women’s Studies with a focus on Human-Animal Interactions and a graduate certificate in International Animal Welfare.
+Amber holds her undergraduate degree in Women’s Studies with a focus on Human-Animal Interactions and a graduate certificate in International Animal Welfare, Ethics and Law.
 She resides in Wichita, Kansas with her two dogs and is active in her community.